-BioArCh has a unique concentration of expertise in human palaeoecology and environmental archaeology, with internationally recognised strengths in proteins, lipids, DNA and stable isotopes, human and other mammal and bird bones, molluscs, soils, microscopic remains of plants and animals.
+BioArCh has a unique concentration of expertise in bioarchaeology, with internationally recognised strengths in the analysis of human, animal and plant remains and molecular techniques - proteins, lipids, DNA and stable isotopes.

-A collaborative research facility formed by the Archaeology, Biology and Chemistry Departments
+A collaborative research facility, formed by the Archaeology, Biology and Chemistry Departments

 Established at the University of York in 2003

 More information about access and equipment booking.
 BioArch pages for staff and research students